-Use the offline installer, not the normal installer.
+Use the offline installer, instead of the normal installer.
 This has the added benefit that it doesn't include the Ask-toolbar.

-The easiest method is to use these list of direct download links.
+The easiest method is to use these direct download links.

 If that page does not yet list the latest version, go to java.com, but ignore the big download buttons.
 Instead click in the header on download, and on the next page on 'all java downloads'.
 The english version of that page is here, the german one here.

 The browser plugin of Java version 1.7.51 (January 2014) and later will only run applets, which are signed with a digital certificate.
 This can be changed by creating a Deployment Rule Set, a whitelist ("Exception List"), or by changing the security level from high to medium.
 More details here.

 Maintaining a whitelist is more work, but provides much higher security, and should thus be preferred.
 The security level can be set by individual users in the Java Control Panel, and can be deployed to all users with the install option WEB_JAVA_SECURITY_LEVEL=M. This option can either be specified on the command line, or as entry in the properties table of the msi-file (name "WEB_JAVA_SECURITY_LEVEL", value "M").
 For maximum security set it to "H".

 For security reasons many people recommend to not use Java any more at all, or only when absolutely necessary.
 If you need Java only to run local apps, then you should disable the web browser plugin.
 This prevents that security vulnerabilities can be exploited by planting malware on web pages.

 Note: If you want to keep using local jnlp-files (Java Web Start), do not tell Java to disable all browser plugins (first item below), instead disable it specifically in the web browser (second item).